cpfaff/rbefdata_paper/paper/rbefdata.md

 to deal with requirements like data preservation, description of data with metadata and the exploration of data for reuse.
-There are good solutions to many parts of the data life cycle with each of them having their strengths but also downsides that impede an more extensive use.
+There are good solutions to many parts of the data life cycle with each of them having their strengths but also downsides that impede their more extensive use.
 The situation here could be improved by the development of software that tightly integrates new valuable concepts into existing and widely used tools and thus into the daily workflow of researchers.
-Paper proposals and data provenance as new ways to promote collaboration, metadata for information exchange as well as the integration of semantic resources are only a few examples of valuable concepts with high potential to speed up scientific progress.
-In this paper we introduce the `rbefdata` R package that provides a link to the open source data management portal `BEFdata`.
-The portal has been developed and is used within the BEF-China experiment and is specialized in managing small and heterogeneous data.
-The package provides access to data metadata as well as it allows the upload of data.
+Paper proposals and data provenance as new ways to promote collaboration, metadata for information exchange as well as the integration of semantic resources are only a few examples of valuable concepts with the potential to speed up scientific progress.
+In this paper we introduce the `rbefdata` R package that provides a link to the open source data management platform `BEFdata`.
+The platform has been developed and is used within the BEF-China experiment and is specialized in managing small and heterogeneous data.
+The package provides access to data and metadata as well as it allows the upload of data.
 We use a facet of an ecological analysis that has been published already to showcase the functionality of the R package.
 As the data used is open access, the workflow in form of an R script presented here can